Are you accidentally sabotaging your own Tax Incentive application?

 Scope of R&D Activities

 Claimants (unless they are really diligent) will often not get the scope of their claimed R&D correct.
-The core reason is often related to the distinction between what the client thinks is eligible R&D and what the R&D Tax Incentive legislation defines as eligible R&D.
+The core reason is often related to distinguishing what the client thinks is eligible R&D and what the R&D Tax Incentive legislation defines as eligible R&D.

 The RDTI definition of R&D seems unnatural (and wrong) to many claimants, so they often (wrongly) use their own judgement.
 This is one reason why using a specialist R&D Tax Incentive service is wise.